awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMariaDBInstance.md

 ## Connecting from the mysql utility<a name="USER_ConnectToMariaDBInstance.CLI"></a>

 To connect to a DB instance using the mysql utility, enter the following command at a command prompt on a client computer\.
 Doing this connects you to a database on a MariaDB DB instance\.
-Substitute the DNS name \(endpoint\) for your DB instance for *`<endpoint>`* and the master user name that you used for *`<quartermaster>`*\.
+Substitute the DNS name \(endpoint\) for your DB instance for *`<endpoint>`* and the master user name that you used for *`<mymasteruser>`*\.
 Provide the master password that you used when prompted for a password\.

 ```
 mysql -h <endpoint> -P 3306 -u <mymasteruser> -p